 Can anyone invest in Cerebras?

 At this time, only accredited investors can directly buy shares of Cerebras, as it is still a private company.
-Individual accredited investors may be able to invest in pre-IPO shares of Cerebras through private market platforms like Forge.
-Once Cerebras IPOs, then investing would be open to the general public.
+Individual accredited investors may be able to invest in pre-IPO shares of Cerebras through private market marketplaces like Forge, subject to share availability and transfer restrictions.
+Once Cerebras completes its IPO, investing would be open to the general public.

 2 CNBC, 10/03/2025